appsflyio/micro-module-documentations/cleartrip.md

 ```

 ### Error messages
-Some error messages, you might get for an invalid search request.
-The HTTP response code in this case will be 400.
+Some error messages, you might get for an invalid search request.The HTTP response code in this case will be 400.

 | Error message | Description |
 | ---|--- |